 Her career has been rewarding and fruitful, and she is proud to have mentored more than 40 new graduates over the years.
 She is one of 4 osteopaths in her hugely healthcare focused family, and she is quite chuffed about that.

-Anne is available for appointments for long term so far intractable conditions or acute situations.
-The appointments need to be made with reception directly.
+Anne is available only for appointments by prior arrangement.
+The appointments need to be made with directly with reception.